 Stop by the Rockland Breakwater Lighthouse.
-This easy, 1 mile hike out to the lighthouse on the granite breakwater will reward you with even more lovely Penobscot Bay views.
+This easy, one mile hike out to the lighthouse on the granite breakwater will reward you with even more lovely Penobscot Bay views.

 Captain Nickels Inn Fall Special

-Even better, Captain Nickels Inn is offering a special fall rate during September and October when you book direct.
+Even better, Captain Nickels Inn offers a special fall rate during September and October when you book direct.

 Those colors won’t last forever.
 Book your fall foliage getaway direct at Captain Nickels Inn today and save!